rsav/samp4sharcap/README.md

 #_initialize_astropy()
 ```

 ### Test

 - Launch a SAMP hub (for example by launching Aladin Desktop)
 - Start SharpCap-4.1 and open “Show Console” in the Scripting menu to open the Python Console
 - Load the file samp.py (from this repo) in the Python editor (button load at the bottom of Python Console)
+- Configure the script:

+TBD

 - Run samp_init() (in the Python Console) to init SAMP in IronPython

 ```